lucasjoliveau/doc/en/administration/odoo_sh/overview/introduction.md

-# Introduction to Odoo.sh
+# Introduction to Konvergo ERP.sh

-The documentation will help you go live with your Odoo.sh project in no time.
+The documentation will help you go live with your Konvergo ERP.sh project in no time.